freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 720.1

-You added the functions you want users to go to, but you need a way to take them there.
+When a user enters an option at the main menu, you want to take them to the appropraite sub-menu.
 A `case` statement is perfect for this.
 Here's an example:

 ```sh
 case EXPRESSION in